Introduction

 |

-What is the result of EPA using a chemistry
+What is the result of EPA using chemistry

-transport model to generate highly uncertain estimates for background?
+transport models to generate highly uncertain estimates for background?

-background ozone concentrations will result in an overestimate
+Inadequate estimates of background ozone concentrations may result

 |